manuelyllesca/class-relationships/README.md

         class 6.
 Association

     }
-    note for AssociativeClasses "Multiplicity\nAssociative Classes Should Indicate the number of objects per associative relationship.
-Multiplicity between each other:
+    note "Multiplicity\nAssociative classes should indicate the number of objects per associative relationship.
+Multiplicity between objects:

-    No value: (1)
+	•	No value: (1)
-    int: (E.g: 2 | Two is pass from A to B.
+	•	int: (e.g., 2 | Exactly two instances are associated from A to B.)
-    1..*: (E.g. | One to Many),
+	•	1..*: (e.g., One to many)
-    n..n: (E.g. 2-10 | Specific range).
+	•	n..n: (e.g., 2..10 | Specific range)

-    [ Use 0 and a range to indicate an associative relationship is optional] 0..1: (E.g. 0..1 | Optional relationship | 0 with a max of 1.),
+[Use 0 and a range to indicate that an associative relationship is optional]
+	•	0..1: (e.g., 0..1 | Optional relationship | 0 with a maximum of 1.)
-    0..*: (E.g. 0..10 | Optional relationship | 0 to many.)
+	•	0..: (e.g., 0.. | Optional relationship | 0 to many.)

-    When each side of an associative relationship has a cardinality/multiplicity value, you must read from RIGHT to LEFT (end to beginning),\n not LEFT to RIGHT (beginning to end).
+When each side of an associative relationship has a cardinality/multiplicity value, you must read from right to left (end to beginning), not left to right (beginning to end).

 Example:
-    Owner [1..2] ----> [1] Car
+Owner [1..2] ––> [1] Car
-    You MUST read 1 car is (E.g associated) with 1 or 2 owners; instead of 1 or 2 owners are associated with 1 car.
+You must read: 1 car is associated with 1 or 2 owners; instead of 1 or 2 owners are associated with 1 car.

-    Owner ----> [1..*] Car
+Owner ––> [1..*] Car
-    Owner doesn't have a cardinality value; then you read LEFT to RIGHT.
-And empty cardinality means 1.
-In that case you can read 1 owner has 1 or many car.
+If the Owner doesn’t have a cardinality value, you read left to right.
+An empty cardinality implies a default of 1.
+In that case, you can read: 1 owner has 1 or many cars.
     "